wilfreddv/qualm/README.md

 If `w` is `__SOCKET`, it opens a TCP server-socket that will listen.
 The arguments are `host` and `port`.

 A file handle will be returned to `w`.
 This can be used for reading and writing.

+## Functions
+A function is defined using parentheses.
+After the definition, the pointer to the function will be stored in `w`.
+When a call `~` is issued, the pointer will be read from `w`.
+The return address is remembered automatically.

 ## Examples
 #### Hello world